tomeshnet/toronto-community-network-docs/src/network/supernode1.md

 ### Antenna 2

-Antenna 2 is an Ubiquiti LAP-120 mounted on the south arm of the building, east side of the roof colocated with Cisco on their mounts.
+Antenna 2 is an Ubiquiti LAP-120 mounted on the south arm of the building, on the east side of the roof, colocated with Cisco on their mounts.
 The antenna is facing east.

 ![image](images/supernode1-hardware-antenna2.jpg)